jacobobryant/platypub-biffweb-theme/docs/01-tutorial/06-messages.md

          :where [[msg :msg/text]]}))
 ```

-New we can render the messages in `com.eelchat.feat.app/channel-page`:
+Now we can render the messages in `com.eelchat.feat.app/channel-page`:

 ```clojure
 ;; src/com/eelchat/feat/app.clj